ci-bonfire/Sprint/myth/_docs_src/index.md

 # Welcome to Sprint
-Bonfire provides you with a jump-start to your web-application development by providing you the framework, tools, and methodology you need to build a great product for your company or client.
+Sprint provides you with a jump-start to your web-application development by providing you the framework, tools, and methodology you need to build a great product for your company or client.

 This documentation is included with every download of Sprint.
 Please navigate within your site to `/docs` to view them.
 To learn about configuring docs or writing your own documentation, see our page on [Writing Documentation](writing_docs).

 ## Server Requirements
-Bonfire requires the following server setup, at minimum:
+Sprint requires the following server setup, at minimum:

 * PHP version 5.4 or newer.
 * SimpleXML enabled on your PHP installation for the docs to work.